progit/progit/es-es/01-introduction/01-chapter1.markdown

 > Furthermore, many of these systems deal pretty well with having several remote repositories they can work with, so you can collaborate with different groups of people in different ways simultaneously within the same project.
 This allows you to set up several types of workflows that aren’t possible in centralized systems, such as hierarchical models.

+## Una breve historia de Git ##

-## A Short History of Git ##
+> A Short History of Git

+Como muchas de las grandes cosas en esta vida, Git comenzó con un poco de destrucción creativa y encendida polémica.
+El núcleo de Linux es un proyecto de software de código abierto con un alcance bastante grande.
+Durante la mayor parte del mantenimiento del núcleo de Linux (1991-2002), los cambios en el software se pasaron en forma de parches y archivos.
+En 2002, el proyecto del núcleo de Linux empezó a usar un DVCS propietario llamado BitKeeper.

-As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
+> As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
 The Linux kernel is an open source software project of fairly large scope.
 For most of the lifetime of the Linux kernel maintenance (1991–2002), changes to the software were passed around as patches and archived files.
 In 2002, the Linux kernel project began using a proprietary DVCS system called BitKeeper.

+En 2005, la relación entre la comunidad que desarrollaba el núcleo de Linux y la compañía que desarrollaba BitKeeper se vino abajo, y la herramienta dejó de ser ofrecida gratuitamente.
+Esto impulsó a la comunidad de desarrollo de Linux (y en particular a Linus Torvalds, el creador de Linux) a desarrollar su propia herramienta basada en algunas de las lecciones que aprendieron durante el uso de BitKeeper.
+Algunos de los objetivos del nuevo sistema fueron los siguientes:

-In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
+> In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
 This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:

+*	Velocidad
+*	Diseño sencillo
+*	Fuerte apoyo al desarrollo no lineal (miles de branches paralelos)
+*	Completamente distribuido
+*	Capaz de manejar grandes proyectos como el núcleo de Linux de manera eficiente (velocidad y tamaño de los datos)

-*	Speed
+> *	Speed
-*	Simple design
+> *	Simple design
-*	Strong support for non-linear development (thousands of parallel branches)
+> *	Strong support for non-linear development (thousands of parallel branches)
-*	Fully distributed
+> *	Fully distributed
-*	Able to handle large projects like the Linux kernel efficiently (speed and data size)
+> *	Able to handle large projects like the Linux kernel efficiently (speed and data size)

+Desde su nacimiento en 2005, Git ha evolucionado y madurado para ser fácil de usar y aún así conservar estas cualidades iniciales.
+Es increíblemente rápido, muy eficiente con grandes proyectos, y tiene un increíble sistema de branching para desarrollo no lineal (ver Capítulo 3).

-Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
+> Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
 It’s incredibly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development (See Chapter 3).

 ## Git Basics ##